Diamond Valley Railway

-The Diamond Valley Railway is a ridable miniature railway located at Eltham Lower Park, Eltham, Victoria (a suburb of Melbourne, Australia).
+The Diamond Valley Railway is a 7 1/4 inch ridable miniature railway located at Eltham Lower Park, Eltham, Victoria (a suburb of Melbourne, Australia).
 The railway operates a variety of live steam, battery electric and petrol/diesel powered locomotives.
 It is run by volunteers and operates on every Sunday of the year, most public holidays and on Wednesdays during school holidays.
-The fare is AU$5.00 and one complete mainline journey takes about 12 to 15 minutes.
-It is a popular tourist attraction and carries over 150,000 passengers a year.
+The fare is $5 per person (under 2 free).
+One complete mainline journey takes about 12 to 15 minutes.
+It is a popular tourist attraction and carries approximately 150,000 passengers a year.

 History

 Aerial perspective of the Diamond Valley Railway.
 March 2023.

 The Diamond Valley Miniature Railway Club was founded in 1960 with equipment relocated from the closed Chelsworth Park Railway (located in Ivanhoe, Melbourne).
-The original mainline at Eltham was completed on August 17, 1961, at 0.52 km (0.32 miles) long.
+The original mainline at Eltham was completed on 17 August 1961, at 0.52 km (0.32 miles) long.
 Numerous developments, extensions and improvements took place in the years that followed.
-Importantly starting the in mid-1960s the original 1" x 1/2" steel 'rail' was replaced with 14 lb/yard rail recovered from disused quarries, railways and tramways.
-(From 2001 the mainline is being progressively relaid with 6 kg/m (12 lb/yd) flat bottomed rail.)
+Importantly, starting the in mid-1960s, the original 1" x 1/2" steel 'rail' was replaced with 14 lb/yard rail recovered from disused quarries, railways and tramways.
+From 2001 the mainline was progressively relaid with 6 kg/m (12 lb/yd) flat bottomed Japanese rail.)

 Aerial perspective of the parking lots at Diamond Valley Miniature Railway.
 March 2023.

 Aerial panorama of Eltham's Diamond Valley Railway and its surrounds.
 March 2023.

 The mainline was significantly expanded in the 1980s to extend down to the edge of the Eltham Lower Park, (called the outer circle) within sight of Main Road and passing motor traffic.
 The "Pine Creek Platform" adjacent to the road only operates for special charters.
 The full mainline is now 1.92 km (1.21 mi) long and takes about 12 minutes to complete a journey, passing through two tunnels and over a number of bridges.
 The line runs over, under and besides itself in a twisted and folded loop.
 There are the equivalent of 111 points and crossings in the trackwork.

 In the 10 years after it opened the railway carried 250,000 passengers.
-By June 12, 2011, after almost 50 years of operation, it had carried 3,000,000 passengers.
+By 12 June 2011, after almost 50 years of operation, it had carried 3,000,000 passengers.

 In March 1974 the Club was dissolved and all assets were taken over by Diamond Valley Railway Limited with members of the club transferring to the new organisation.

 In 2015, Diamond Valley Railway applied to open a second circuit to the south of the current track.
 The circuit is to be called Yarra Landing Circuit.
 This fell through in 2024 with the announcement a dog park would be built in the land targeted by the extension.